RECIPIENT TERMS OF SERVICE

 9) Remedies.
 The rights and remedies of Company in this Agreement, at law or in equity, are cumulative and are not intended to be exclusive of one another.

 10) GiveGreen Program.
 A Recipient receiving fund through the GiveGreen program must pay a $200 service fee to offset infrastructure costs of the program.
+For GiveGreen participants seeking non-federal office in Michigan, this fee will be $500.
 This fee will be deducted from initial donation disbursements.